blackjax-devs/blackjax/examples/MultipleChains.md

 ### Using `pmap`

-In case of `pmap`, we can simply choose to apply the transformation to the original, high level `inference_loop` function.states.position["loc"][1, :]
+In case of `pmap`, we can simply choose to apply the transformation directly to the original `inference_loop` function.

 ```{code-cell} ipython3
 inference_loop_multiple_chains = jax.pmap(inference_loop, in_axes=(0, None, 0, None), static_broadcasted_argnums=(1, 3))